-Prerequisites: B (85%) or above in Chemistry I and completion of Algebra II or department approval.
+Prerequisites: B (83%) or above in Chemistry I and completion of Algebra II or department approval.

+Environmental Science

-Earth and Environmental Science (full year - 10 credits) Grade 9-10
+Grade 9-10

 Earth and Environmental Science present an overview of earth related concepts and disciplines including the scale of geologic time, formation of galaxies, stars and our solar system, historic geology and the physical aspects of earth's systems, including the mineral/rock cycle, earth structures formation, plate tectonics, and atmospheric dynamics and weather systems.
 It will include an exploration of environmental systems, including theories and processes of climate change and global warming, and addressing how human interaction with Earth's systems impacts and contributes to changes in Earth's environmental systems.